suguoi/phys3116_dogi/week2.md

 -use metallicities and dynamics to find the sus looking ones -not sure how to spot the imposters
+-plot the xyz first so we can see it visually (dynamics) -xy and yz plots completed by susan
+-3d plot completed by anthony
--plot the xyz first so we can see it visually (dynamics) -plot of how many clusters at each metallicity Fe/H (stellar population)
+-plot of how many clusters at each metallicity Fe/H (stellar population) -histogram completed by andrew